jianzhnie/MultimodalTookit/README.md

 # Multimodal Transformers
- Incorporate Tabular Data with HuggingFace Transformers
+Incorporate Image, Tabular Data with HuggingFace Transformers

 A toolkit for incorporating multimodal data on top of text data for classification and regression tasks.
 It uses HuggingFace transformers as the base model for text features.